apache/trafficserver/doc/developer-guide/api/functions/TSVConnSslConnectionGet.en.rst

 Types
 =====

-.. type:: TSSslVConnection
+.. type:: TSSslConnection

 	The SSL (per connection) object.
-This is an opaque type that can be cast to the appropriate type (SSL * for the OpenSSL library).
+This is an opaque type that can be cast to the appropriate type (:code:`SSL *` for the OpenSSL library).